dylans0ng/dylans0ng/README.md

 About Me:
 - 🔭 I’m an aspiring data scientist in high school and a passionate tennis player living in the great Seattle area.
-- 📖 I’m currently working on a SQL portfolio project dealing with a COVID dataset and learning some SQL commands at the same time.
+- 📖 I’m currently working on a SQL portfolio project that involves analyzing data science salaries using a dataset that I found on Kaggle.
 - 👯 Check out my GitHub blog: [Dylan's Data Science Blog](dylans0ng.github.io)
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: dylanhgs@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can juggle three balls.